 It was the 10th May 2008.
 I gaze out of the small portal window, across the tarmac, from a Boeing 777 Qatar Airways flight to Doha.
 Two colleagues are flying to Europe, en-route to Canada; they are two planes over.

 Khartoum International Airport is about to shut down.
-Plumes of creamy black grey smoke swirl upwards, helicopters circle, explosions, distant gunfire.
+I see plumes of creamy black grey smoke swirl upwards, helicopters circle, explosions, distant gunfire.
 Will we take off?

-A Darfur separatist group, from out west, has surprisingly entered Khartoum in force and is enjoying a good old-fashioned Mexican style shoot-out with government forces.
+A Darfur separatist group, from out west, has surprisingly entered Khartoum in force and is enjoying an old-fashioned Mexican style shoot-out with government forces.

 I recline my seat; I'm sure my shipmates will be okay.
 What movies are showing?